James6xie/fm-orchestrator/README.rst

 - HTTP 201 Created - The module build task was successfully created.
 - HTTP 400 Bad Request - The client's input isn't a valid request.
 - HTTP 403 Forbidden - The SCM URL is not pointing to a whitelisted SCM server.
-- HTTP 404 Not Found - The requested URL has no handler associated with it.
+- HTTP 404 Not Found - The requested URL has no handler associated with it or the requested resource doesn't exist.
 - HTTP 500 Internal Server Error - An unknown error occured.
 - HTTP 501 Not Implemented - The requested URL is valid but the handler isn't implemented yet.